sjml/DotfileWatcher/README.md

 # DotfileWatcher

-You can download a compiled version from [the releases page](https://github.com/sjml/DotfileWatcher/releases/).
+You can download a compiled version from [the latest release](https://github.com/sjml/DotfileWatcher/releases/latest).

 Watches a designated directory (default: `~/.dotfiles`) and pops an icon in the status bar if anything's changed that hasn't been committed to git.
 From